ha36ad/Rust-Shell-CodeCrafters/README.md

 # Rust Shell (rsh)

-A feature-rich command-line shell implementation written in Rust.
-This was for the CodeCrafters Build your Own Shell Challenge.
+A command-line shell implementation written in Rust.
+This was for the CodeCrafters [Build your Own Shell Challenge](https://app.codecrafters.io/courses/shell/overview)

 ## Features